Using Quartz Scheduler with Spring framework

 In the previous tutorial, we learned about Quartz Scheduler.
 Spring framework also has a wrapper for Quartz Scheduler, so if your application uses Spring framework and needs to use Quartz Scheduler, then read this tutorial.
-I will show you how to use Quartz Scheduler with Spring framework in this tutorial.
+I will show you how to use Quartz Scheduler with the Spring framework in this tutorial.

 First, I will create a new Maven project as an example:

-To use Quartz with Spring framework, you need to declare Spring Context Support, Spring Transaction, and Quartz Scheduler dependencies as follows:
+To use Quartz with the Spring framework, you need to declare Spring Context Support, Spring Transaction, and Quartz Scheduler dependencies as follows:

 We also need to declare to use the concepts of Job, Trigger, and Scheduler similar to Quartz Scheduler standalone, in Spring.